 Did You Know?

 Laughing Sun Brewing often partners with different organizations for events for custom products.
 They create custom beer and labels for any event ranging from alumni events to golf tournaments.
-For anyone interested in taking their event to the next level and with their own branded beer, Laughing Sun Brewing Co. will work with them on what beer they want and then we have our in-house graphic designer making an optimum label with their brand.
+For anyone interested in taking their event to the next level with their own branded beer, Laughing Sun Brewing Co. will work with them on what beer they want and then we have our in-house graphic designer making an optimum label with their brand.

-The CraftCade, a popular restaurant and bar in downtown Bismarck, opened in the Spring of 2019 to immense praise for its unique dining and retro-styled entertainment concept.
-The restaurant offers the same premium flavor that his other ventures carry, yet brings a wildly different range of meals, beverages and experiences to the customers.
+The CraftCade, a popular restaurant, and bar in downtown Bismarck, opened in the Spring of 2019 to immense praise for its unique dining and retro-styled entertainment concept.
+The restaurant offers the same premium flavor that his other ventures carry, yet brings a wildly different range of meals, beverages, and experiences to the customers.

 “The CraftCade is very well-known for its arcade lineup.
 We have a wide range of titles, both old and new, that grab everyone’s attention.
 From sci-fi games to racers and classic throwbacks, all of the games are getting plenty of use in the restaurant,” Shoults said.

-Within a few months of opening, The CraftCade was voted “Best Place to Have a Beer” by the Bismarck-Mandan community, and placed second for “Best Place to have a Date”.
+Within a few months of opening, The CraftCade was voted “Best Place to Have a Beer” by the Bismarck-Mandan community, and placed second for “Best Place to Have a Date”.
 In 2021, The CractCade was voted “Best Pizza” in the Bismarck-Mandan area.